jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

     return app.resolve(message, context)
 ```

-* To reuse code in more than one function, consider creating a Layer and deploying it.
+To reuse code in more than one function, consider creating a Layer and deploying it.
 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
-[See layer management in product documentation]()
+[See lambda layer management in product documentation]()

 ### Unit testing